Skip to main content

 Registrar

-Laura was appointed Registrar of the UK Supreme Court in September 2022.
+Laura was appointed Registrar of the Supreme Court and JCPC in September 2022.
+She job-shares the role of Registrar with Celia Cave.

 Back to top